PurdueAF/purdue-af/docs/source/guide-conda.rst

     conda create --prefix /path/to/cloned_env --clone /path/to/original_env

-Option 3: Create a conda environment from a YAML file
+Option 3: Create a Conda environment from a YAML file
 ----------------------------------------------------------------

 This is another method to replicate an environment, it can be used if the original